zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 Additionally if you use an ultrawide monitor, follow these additional steps:

-Ingame, go to Settings->Tweaks and search for `Ultrawide`.
+Ingame, go to `Settings -> Tweaks` and search for `Ultrawide`.
 Enable the Ultrawide Support tweak by clicking it in the panel on the lefthand side, then exit and restart the game so it takes effect.

 ## BSA Decompressor
 Decompresses the vanilla BSA files to reduce loading times and stuttering.
 Can also fix certain sound effects not playing.